karimelmel/template-test2/.github/ISSUE_TEMPLATE/custom.md

----
-name: Custom issue template
-about: Describe this issue template's purpose here.
-title: Firewall
-labels: ''
-assignees: ''

----

-name: Firewall Change Request
+name: Bug Report
-description: Submit a change request for firewall changes
+description: File a bug report
-title: "[Firewall Change Request]"
+title: "[Bug]: "
-labels: "[firewall]"
+labels: ["bug", "triage"]
+assignees:
+  - octocat
 body:
   - type: markdown
     attributes:
       value: |
-        This issue is used to request a firewall change.
+        Thanks for taking the time to fill out this bug report!
   - type: input
     id: contact
     attributes:
       label: Contact Details
-      description: How can we get in touch if we need more info?
+      description: How can we get in touch with you if we need more info?
-      placeholder: ex. email@example.com"
+      placeholder: ex. email@example.com
     validations:
       required: false
   - type: textarea
-    id: firewall-request-desc
+    id: what-happened
     attributes:
-      label: Firewall change description
-      description: What is the purpose of the firewall change?
+      label: What happened?
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
+    validations:
+      required: true
   - type: dropdown
-    id: environment
+    id: version
     attributes:
-      label: Environment
+      label: Version
+      description: What version of our software are you running?
+      options:
+        - 1.0.2 (Default)
+        - 1.0.3 (Edge)
+    validations:
+      required: true
+  - type: dropdown
+    id: browsers
+    attributes:
-      Description: What environment are you requesting a change for?
+      label: What browsers are you seeing the problem on?
       multiple: true
       options:
+        - Firefox
+        - Chrome
-        - Dev
+        - Safari
-        - Test
+        - Microsoft Edge
-        - Prod
+  - type: textarea
+    id: logs
+    attributes:
+      label: Relevant log output
+      description: Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+      render: shell
   - type: checkboxes
-    id: consent
+    id: terms
     attributes:
-      label: Verification
+      label: Code of Conduct
-      description: By submitting this issue, you confirm that you have only requested the necessary firewall openings
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
       options:
-        - label: I have only requested the necessary firewall openings.
+        - label: I agree to follow this project's Code of Conduct
           required: true